WayScience/gc-bucket-em-morphology-tokyo/utilities/data-provider/README.md

 1. [Configure rclone with Google Cloud Storage](https://rclone.org/googlecloudstorage/).

    - Note: if using a Google account, make sure to authenticate using this account when prompted within the web browser (the terminal will prompt through the browser)
+   - If unable to use the browser with a Google account, consider using the `service-account.json` file and leveraging the `Service Account Credentials JSON file path` during `rclone` configuration.

 1. Test access to Google Cloud Storage bucket with the configured rclone access using, for example, `rclone ls <configured_name>:waylab-em-morphology-tokyo-bucket`